rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-mariadb/index.md

     fi
     ```

-4. Add the MariaDB Database module as well as the [Service Proxy module](/rollyourown/project_modules/service_proxy/) dependency to the `deploy-project.sh` script in the project (with the Service Proxy module **before** the MariaDB Database module):
+4. Add the MariaDB Database module to the `deploy-project.sh` script in the project:

     ```bash
-    # Deploy Service Proxy module if -m flag is present
-    if [ $deploy_modules == 'true' ]
-    then
-       echo "Deploying ryo-service-proxy module on "$hostname" using images with version "$version"" echo ""
-       "$SCRIPT_DIR"/../ryo-service-proxy/deploy-module.sh -n "$hostname" -v "$version"
-       echo ""
-    else
-       echo "Skipping Service Proxy module deployment"
-       echo ""
-    fi
     # Deploy MariaDB Database module if -m flag is present
     if [ $deploy_modules == 'true' ]
     then